 When we travel to places not covered in our data plan, we buy a SIM card at the destination.

 We have a “MIFI,” a device with portable wifi, and you can connect your phone, laptop, tablet, etc. The great thing about this is that by purchasing a single SIM, you can access the internet to more than one device.

 You have to put on a SIM card that you have bought with data, and of course, check the battery of your MIFI.
 It can be charged in the car or with a portable battery, so you never run out of internet!!!

 When we travel, we want to have access to our money without our bank charging us many commissions, or worse, see that a purchase is made abroad and block your card because you didn’t notice you were going on a trip.

 How to carry your money?

 From our experience, the best way to carry money on our trips is a combination of cash, credit card, and prepaid money card.

-More money you have in your pocket more money you will spend… We usually carry some cash for small expenses that cannot be paid by card.
+The more money you have in your pocket, the more you will spend… We usually carry some cash for small expenses that cannot be paid by card.

 If we need to make a currency exchange, we never do it at the airport or in a mega-tourist area as the exchange is usually worse.

 The debit card is carried just in case, but we have not needed to use the usual debit card since we have the other card.